Table of Contents

 If you are a bogey golfer and you want to start improving your mental golf game, think about making four or five pars on the golf course.
 Pick holes you know you can par and develop a plan and a mindset for those holes.

 In other words, it is unrealistic to stand on the first tee box and tell yourself that you will shoot 72 today.
-It won’t happen, and it doesn’t help your mental game.
-Matching the physical and mental golf game is where you see the best results.
+It won’t happen or improve your mental game.
+Matching your physical and mental golf game is where you see the best results.

 The bad shot is the ultimate destroyer when it comes to the golf mental game.